yitongzhang/WolframChallenge/Wolfram Challenge.md

 2. From file system dialogue menu
 3. From recent notebooks

 Decision: 2 and 3 both are necessarily.
-As they both the recent and filesystem views display the same files, users should be take action in the same way in both views.
+Because the recent and filesystem views display the same files, users should be take action in the same way in both views.
 1 would be overkill, because sharing is not used as often as all the other menu options combined.
 <img src="http://imgur.com/B06N1Ol.jpg">
 <img src="http://i.imgur.com/QgWcakW.jpg">